klementng/subextractor/README.md

 ### Docker compose

-Used for watch directory for changes
+Used for watching directory for changes

 - see [docker-compose.yml](./docker-compose.yml) for sample configuration